-Globalization has been at the heart of the biggest changes in modern life we have seen in the last few decades.
+Globalization has been at the center of the biggest changes in modern life.
 However, the benefits of globalization are not without cost.
-As we enjoy new ways to do business and more, it can be easy to just see the positives.
-But it is important that we also understand the challenges globalization brings as well.
+As we enjoy new ways to do business and more, it can be easy to only acknowledge the positives.
+However, it is important that we also understand the challenges globalization presents.
 In this way, we can mitigate issues and embrace globalization benefits moving forward.

 Globalization and Its Importance

 When discussing globalization, it is important to be clear about the concept.
-Globalization describes the concept of businesses, technology, geopolitics and organizations connecting across multiple countries and through a variety of relationships.
-These connections impact everything, from media, commerce, travel and culture through to manufacturing and innovation.
+Globalization describes the concept of businesses, technology, geopolitics, and organizations connecting across multiple countries and through a variety of relationships.
+These connections impact everything, from media, commerce, travel, and culture to manufacturing and innovation.

-There are real-world examples of the effects of globalization that you see every day.
-A McDonalds or Starbucks in London or Paris, visiting an Indian Restaurant in New York.
-Talking to a friend on another continent through your smartphone that was made in China.
-Students in California studying Shakespeare by watching a video of a performance of Hamlet in Stratford-Upon-Avon.
+There are real-world examples of the effects of globalization that can be seen every day.
+For example, McDonald’s or Starbucks in Paris, visiting an Indian restaurant in New York, talking to a friend on another continent through your smartphone that was made in China, students in California studying Shakespeare by watching a video performance of Hamlet in Stratford-Upon-Avon.
 All of these things, and so much more, are benefits of globalization that we take for granted.
-They shape our experiences in so many things, and have been in place so long we rarely even notice.
+They shape our experiences in so many ways and have been in place for so long that we rarely even notice.

-Consider a global beverage giant pepsico.a company like PepsiCo.
-They operate in over 200 national markets, with regional offices in 26 countries.
+Consider a global beverage giant such as PepsiCo.
+They operate in over 200 national markets with regional offices in 26 countries.
 Product supply lines stretch across every continent, and an online management conference may include leaders of 20+ nationalities.
-That is globalization, bringing connections together regardless of physical location.
+That is globalization; it is bringing connections together regardless of physical location.

 It is perhaps best summed up by the phrase people use so often these days, “the world is getting smaller”.
-With fast broadband communications available even from your smartphone today, it’s true.
-Accessing video of a sports event taking place on the other side of the world is as easy as video calling your friend two blocks away.
-Distance is no longer a barrier for so many things we do.
+With fast broadband communications available even from your smartphone today, it is true.
+Accessing video of a sports event that is taking place on the other side of the world is as easy as video-calling your friend who is two blocks away.
+Distance is no longer a barrier.

-Don’t be fooled into thinking this only applies to huge multinationals like PepsiCo though.
+Don’t be fooled into thinking this only applies to huge multinationals like PepsiCo.
 The benefits of globalization are there for businesses of all sizes.
 From startups onwards, the importance of globalization cannot be understated.

-The impact of globalization is not always positive, and this is why it is so important to understand what that impact is.
-For every business, globalization means increased competition for instance.
-If you sell white goods, your competition used to be the other white goods shops in town.
-Now it’s the other white goods shops, the internet retailers based in the city, even the direct suppliers from China and elsewhere.
-Consumers can access all of these as easily as they can talk to you.
+The impact of globalization is not always positive; this is why it is so important to understand what that impact is.
+For example, for every business globalization means increased competition.
+If you sell fruit, your competition used to be the other fruit shop in town.
+However, due to globalization, it is now all the other fruit shops, including the internet retailers based in the city, the direct suppliers from China, and so on.
+Consumers can access all of these just as easily.

-However, these challenges brought by globalization can be overcome, often by the benefits of globalization themselves.
-Take our white goods scenario.
-The business may see more competition for their local market, but they can also access a much larger market themselves.
+However, challenges brought by globalization can be overcome, often by the benefits of globalization themselves.
+Consider our fruit scenario.
+The business may seem more competitive for their local market, but they can also access a much larger market themselves.
 In addition, they have new options for suppliers and can offer new lines at cheaper prices by going directly to manufacturers.
 All of this allows them to maintain market position and profitability even with increased competition.

-If you also consider the ability to share ideas and technology with partners around the world, diversify the workforce to bring in talents regardless of physical location, and seek investment and trade on any continent, then the importance of globalization in every aspect of business becomes clear.
+If you also consider the ability to share ideas and technology with partners around the world, the capacity to diversify the workforce by bringing in talents regardless of physical location, and the potential to seek investment and trade on any continent, then the importance of globalization in every aspect of business becomes clear.

 Pros and Cons of Globalization

-The benefits of globalization are there for an increasing number of businesses.
-With size and budget becoming less of a factor in accessing the technology and support structures that support it.
-As with any business strategy though, it is crucial to understand those benefits.
-It is also important to recognize the challenges of globalization and how they can impact every aspect of business operations.
+There are benefits of globalization for an increasing number of businesses.
+Size and budget have become less of a factor in accessing the technology and support structures that are needed.
+However, as with any business strategy, it is crucial to understand those benefits.
+It is also important to recognize the challenges of globalization and how they impact every aspect of business operations.

-Businesses have always faced competition, even the smallest coffee house has to compete with other cafes and coffee houses in the area.
+Businesses have always faced competition.
+Even the smallest coffee house has to compete with other cafes and coffee houses in that locality.
 However, globalization has radically altered the type and volume of competition for almost every business.

 Today, competition comes not just from local or national alternatives, but even smaller companies can find themselves competing globally.
-For easily distributed products, services that can be carried out remotely and so on, location becomes irrelevant.
-Studies have shown that social media and website content affects purchasing decisions for as many as 71% buyers.
+For easily distributed products, such as services that can be carried out remotely, location becomes irrelevant.
+Studies have shown that social media and website content affects purchasing decisions for as many as 71% of buyers.

-A website doesn’t reveal the size of a company, and it is accessible by anyone regardless of location.
-A customer living a block from your physical location may be buying from a competitor in another country because their website appealed.
-Moreover, that may be a company a tenth your size, but as long as they offer the expected service, the consumer will never know.
+A website doesn’t reveal the size of a company and it is accessible for anyone, regardless of location.
+A customer living a block from your physical location may be buying from a competitor in another country because their website was more appealing.
+Moreover, that may be a company a tenth of your size, but as long as they offer the expected service, the consumer will never know.

 For every business, the challenge presented by increased competition is one they must overcome.

-While many would see the ability to recruit the very best talent from around the world as a benefit of globalization, and once you get it right it certainly is, the process of international recruitment is complex, time-consuming and costly.
+While many would see the ability to recruit the very best talent from around the world as a benefit of globalization, and it certainly is, the process of international recruitment is complex, time-consuming, and costly.

-Recruiting the right people is challenging at the local level, expanding to a global employment market and that challenge becomes even greater.
-However, with the competition looking for the best talent around the world, it is something businesses may find an inevitability.
-Specialist recruitment agencies can handle the process, but that adds costs to every recruitment initiative.
+Recruiting the right people is challenging even at the local level.
+However, when you expand to a global employment market, the challenge becomes even greater.
+With the competition looking for the best talent around the world, it is something businesses may find an inevitability.
+Although specialist recruitment agencies can handle the process, it adds costs to every recruitment initiative.

 Compliance with Regulations and Legislation